 Hania's port area is the oldest and most interesting locale.
-Holidaymakers will find its many bars and restaurants busy at night.
-The city's few museums are certainly worth visiting for history buffs, while hikers must venture through the famous Samaria Gorge.
+Holidaymakers will find its many bars and restaurants busy at night, while its few museums are certainly worth visiting for history buffs.
+Hikers must venture through the famous Samaria Gorge.

 Holidaymakers should visit Hania's Municipal Market for good dining and souvenirs, and the famous Leather Street (Stivanadika) for leather items.
-Otherwise, shoppers will find many craft and jewellery establishments around the city.
+Shoppers will also find many craft and jewellery establishments around the city.

 Visitors will find many cafes, tavernas and restaurants around the harbour.
 The city also has a number of traditional establishments in the market area.

 Hania has a number of clubs, with some quietly gay-friendly options.

 Hania has many good museums, especially the Maritime Museum.
 The city's gorgeous sand and pebble beaches offer sun, surf and relaxation, and day trips to Crete's myriad attractions are an option.
 Visitors will enjoy exploring the quaint narrow streets.